NEXT.cc is a collaborative effort by principals, teachers, architects, artists and students.

 Kevin Hinz Lead Editor

 Kevin was a self-employed builder in rural Kentucky before returning to UW-Milwaukee to earn his Bachelors of Science in Architecture.
-Beginning as a Next.cc Pilot Partner, examining and testing journeys, his duties quickly expanded to new journey research, graphic design, web management, editing, grant proposal writing and press releases.
+Beginning as a Next.cc Pilot Partner, examining and testing journeys, his duties quickly expanded to new journey research, graphic design, web management, editing, grant proposal writing, and press releases.
 Kevin continues to keep involved in NEXT.cc’s development.
-Currently, he is achieving his Master of Architecture degree at Harvard Graduate School of Design.
+Currently, he has achieved his Master of Architecture degree at Harvard Graduate School of Design and is working.

 Andrew J. Manto Web Manager